keytonic/MinList/README.md

  - give ability to delete your own account
  - forgot password retrieval
  - figure out scroll bars for long lists
+ - if user id is null redirect to login page
 -->